doughahn/unofficial-opf-guides/docs/play-by-post.md

 !!! attention "Always Close Tags"

     Make sure to close tags; there is a forum bug where if you leave a `[b]` tag open, it makes the entire game bold — and it cannot be undone!
-The oly recourse is to start a whole new game thread.
+The only recourse is to start a whole new game thread.

 ## Posting Conventions